tokarskiy/VBA-List/README.md

 ### For each loop

-You can easily use the "for each" loop as with the `VBA.Collection` class.
+You can easily use the "For Each" loop as with the `VBA.Collection` class.

 ```VB.net
 Dim coll As List